pantheon-systems/documentation/source/content/guides/autopilot/02-enable-autopilot.md

 The Autopilot Configuration page shows all the steps from the initial setup on one page.

-If the Site uses [Integrated Composer](/guides/integrated-composer) (including all Drupal 9 sites), Autopilot will show warnings in the sections where Composer manages updates.
+If the site uses [Integrated Composer](/guides/integrated-composer) (including all Drupal 9 sites), Autopilot will show warnings in the sections where Composer manages updates.

 Click **Save** for each section of the configuration in which you make changes.